kengoldfarb/cloudflare-ddns/README.md

 # Cloudflare Dynamic DNS

-Use Cloudflare's API to dynamically update your DNS.
+Use Cloudflare's API to dynamically update your DNS records.
+Optionally install a MacOS service to automatically keep your DNS updated.

 ## Usage